THE HISTORY OF GERMANTOWN INN

 Bernard Henry (B. H.) Wallman had come to the United States from Hanover, Germany in 1844.
 According to the U. S. Census of 1850, he was living in the North Nashville/Germantown area where he would remain the rest of his life.
 The property he had purchased in 1865 was “in good company” -- just a block and half from the beautiful home of his employer John G. Buddeke, one of Nashville’s first and most prosperous German immigrants.

 There is no evidence that Bernard Wallman lived on his property between his purchase of it in 1865 and when he sold it in May of 1876 to his younger brother Herman Henry Wallman for the sum of $3,000.

 Exactly when the home on this property (now Germantown inn) was built is uncertain.
 Several sources have dated it as pre-Civil War.
 J. Pinkney Lawrence, Jr., historian and grandson of Herman Henry Wallman, believed the house to be built in 1844.
 Architectural Historian, David

 Paine, in describing buildings of interest in Germantown, stated of the house, “This simple two-story brick vernacular style house dates from before 1860.”

-His daughter Mary kept house, sons Henry, Jr. and Benjamin continued the shoemaking business, son John was Captain of the Fire Co.
-No. 1, and youngest child Katherine married Joseph Pinkney Lawrence, had three sons, and remained in Nashville.
-Herman Henry Wallman, patriarch of the family, died in 1905.
+His daughter Mary kept house, sons Henry, Jr., and Benjamin continued the shoemaking business, son John was Captain of the Fire Co.
+No. 1, and youngest child Katherine married Joseph Pinkney Lawrence, had three sons and remained in Nashville.
+Herman Henry Wallman, the patriarch of the family, died in 1905